sbalsom/astrology-api/README.md

 My original database was built around full-content horoscopes, but for copyright reasons, I eventually decided to truncate the content and add word count and mood attributes instead.
 What we call horoscope "content" in the database is actually the original horoscope content truncated to 100 characters, appended by the author name, word count, and original link.

-Please contact me at sbalsom@protonmail.com with any questions, comments, suggestions for improvement.
+Please contact me at sbalsom@protonmail.com with any questions, comments, suggestions for improvement, and bugs.
 If any author or publication is interested in having their full-content horoscopes indexed for internal use, or for any other collaborative project, they are welcome to contact me as well.

 # How to use the API

 The base url of the API, where this documentation can be found, is "
 ```
-horoscope-api.best (tbd)
+secure-lowlands-96111.herokuapp.com/
 ```

+all paths should be appended to this base url.

 Horoscopes, publications, and authors are indexed at their respective endpoints :